 Selling the business

 When the business or the assets used in it are sold, there is a double tax charge on shareholders.
 The company pays corporation tax on any profit that it makes on disposal.
-The shareholders are taxed on the distribution of the proceeds.
+The shareholders are taxed on the distribution of the proceeds taken out of the company by declaring a dividend.

 The Enterprise Investment Scheme (EIS) provides tax incentives in the form of a variety of tax reliefs to investors who invest in smaller, unquoted, trading companies.

-No tax on exercising the option (as long as the employee pays an exercise price that represents the market value of the share at the time the option was originally granted).
+There is no income tax liability on exercising the option (as long as the employee pays an exercise price that represents the market value of the share at the time the option was originally granted).

-You can claim ER (which reduces the rate of capital gains tax you pay on the first £10 million of gains you make in your lifetime to 10%) for disposals of any of the following:
+You can claim BAD Relief (which reduces the rate of capital gains tax you pay on the first £1 million of gains you make in your lifetime to 10%) for disposals of any of the following:

 You can claim relief on proceeds from a partial or full sale of a business, shares in a company, or on the value of any business assets remaining after the company has ceased trading.